 - You must show your home school ID at the visiting school to attend class, use the law library, take exams, or enter computer labs.
 Other services may not be available to visiting students.

 - NOTE: All NYU School of Law Exams require the use of a computer.
-Please see our exam website for further details.
+Please see our Exam Information and Schedules web page for further details.

 - Columbia Law School will distribute examination numbers to students at the exam room.
 NYU School of Law will email students the instructions on how to obtain their examination number.
 Students must bring their number to the exam.